ausgerechnet/spheroscope/library/guidelines.md

 - indirect version of p38 where something is claimed to be bad by consequence

 ## examples ##
-- Brexit could lead to downgrades for other EU countries -Fitch
 - Brexit ' could extend austerity': IFS

 # 42 Better #